 - Is this related to the ALEKS Math exam?

 No. The Chemistry Placement Exam and the Mathematics Placement Exam are separate exams even though they are both administered through an ALEKS system.

 World Language Studies

-Students who have studied French, German, Japanese, and/or Spanish are encouraged to take the World Language Studies exam for placement purposes.Take the World Language Studies Exam
+Students who have previously studied French, German, Japanese or Spanish should take the World Language Studies Placement Examination before enrolling in a language course at IU South Bend.
+The exam will place you into a course at the appropriate level.Continue to World Language Studies Exam